squeaky-pl/pystacia/doc/source/image.rst

 -----------

 Color space represents combination of channels that image is internally stored in.
-You can query it with :attr:`tinyimg.Image.colorspace` property.
-It yields `tinyimg.image.colorspaces.rgb` for most images but other values are also possible.
+You can query it with :attr:`pystacia.Image.colorspace` property.
+It yields `pystacia.image.colorspaces.rgb` for most images but other values are also possible.

 >>> image.colorspace
-tinyimg.lazyenum.enum('colorspace').rgb
+pystacia.lazyenum.enum('colorspace').rgb

 You can also assign to this property.
 It results in reinterpretation of stored color space i.e. if the original image was in :term:`RGB` color space assigning